s-dousse/bookmark_manager/README.md

 # bookmark_manager

-solo quest to review key concepts of DB and ORM
+solo quest to review key concepts such as:

+- Agile and TDD
+- Engineering and 'Dev Recipes'
+- Databases
+- Tooling

 specifications :